dscvr-com/online-stitcher/README.md

 ## Parameter Tuning

 The most tuneable global params are hOverlap/vOverlap for recorderGraphGenerator, which gives how many images we record, as well as hOverlap/vOverlap for StereoGenerator, which gives how much additional overlap we add to the sides of the image for later stitching.
+Changing these parameters might be necassary for accomodating different camera or phone types.